-Waipi'o Valley Hawaii, Valley of the Kings, is one of the most spectacular valleys in all of Hawaii.
-Beautiful beyond imagination, steep walls of thick vegetation drop abruptly to the lush and verdant valley floor, with waves washing up on the soft grey sand along the nearly mile-long beach.
-It is often called Valley of the Kings because it was once the residence of many Hawaiian ali'i (chiefs or kings).
+Waipi'o Valley Hawaii - Valley of the Kings.
+One of the most spectacular valleys in all of Hawaii, Waipi'o is beautiful beyond imagination.
+Steep walls of thick vegetation drop abruptly to the lush and verdant valley floor.
+Waves wash up on soft grey sand along the nearly mile-long Waipi'o Beach.

-Waipi'o Valley Hawaii is the largest of seven valleys that fan out along the north coast of the Big Island.
-Pololu Valley sits at the opposite end, approximately 10 miles (16k) northwest of Waipi'o.
+Waipi'o Valley is the largest of seven valleys that fan out along the northeast coast of the Big Island.
+Pololu Valley sits at the opposite end, approximately 10 miles (16k) to the northwest.
+Waipi'o is often called Valley of the Kings because it was once the residence of many Hawaiian ali'i (chiefs or kings).

 The scenic Waipi'o overlook is at the northern end of the Hamakua Heritage Corridor, the section of highway that runs along the Hamakua coast from Hilo to Waipi'o.
 To reach the Waipi'o overlook, drive west about twenty minutes from the community of Honoka'a on the north side of the Big Island.
 Honoka'a is about 20 minutes east of Waimea, just off of Highway 19.

 Dramatic views from the overlook make it worth a stop even if you don't actually venture down to the bottom.

 The overlook is the starting point for another great Hawaii hike.
 The very steep one-lane road drops more than one thousand feet straight down to the valley floor.
 Did we mention steep?
 The hike down is pleasant enough, less than a mile to the bottom.
 Coming back up feels far longer and may test your endurance.
 Take your time and stop along the way to enjoy the awesome view.